Providenciales Natural & Historical Attractions

 A unique and intricate terrain can be found in parts of Chalk Sound and the Frenchman’s Creek Nature Reserve.
-Locally called ironshore, this scenery is composed of exposed bits of weathered-sculpted limestone interspersed with patches of stunted and salt-resistant vegetation.
+Locally called ironshore, this scenery is composed of exposed bits of weather-sculpted limestone interspersed with patches of stunted and salt-resistant vegetation.
 Evidence of the Karst process of dissolution is evident as well, with miniature sinkholes and caves being quite common.
-Globally, the ironshore landscape is incredibly rare, and is only found at a few location in the Turks and Caicos and southern Bahamas.
+Globally, the ironshore landscape is incredibly rare, and is only found at a few locations in the Turks and Caicos and southern Bahamas.

 Outpaced only by the excellent beaches found throughout the country, our tidal marine wetlands are spectacular and pristine.

 There are several protected nature regions on the west coast of the island as well, and although spectacular, they are remote and seldom visited.
 Two such areas are Northwest Point and West Harbour Bluff, which offer majestic coastlines.
 A bit wilder, the interior wetlands of Frenchman’s Creek are an excellent birdwatching and nature photography location.
 Ospreys and brown pelicans can often be seen sailing by in these beautiful wilderness areas.

-If you’d like to explore our mangrove channels and see juvenile sharks, stingrays, turtles, fish and conch, the best way is to book a guided kayak or paddle boarding eco-tour with one of our local water sports businesses.
+If you’d like to explore our mangrove channels and see juvenile sharks, stingrays, turtles, fish, and conch, the best way is to book a guided kayak or paddleboarding eco-tour with one of our local water sports businesses.

 Whereas the Turks Islands of Grand Turk and Salt Cay had the sea salt industry generating income, the Caicos Islands group supported cotton and sisal plantations.